hirusha-adi/informaticc-blog/blog/2025-03-15-metasploitable-guide-for-beginners/index.md

 ## FTP (port `21`)

 FTP is a standard network protocol used to transfer files between a client and a server over a TCP/IP network.
-It’s one of the oldest protocols for file sharing and allows users to upload or download files to/from a server.
+It's one of the oldest protocols for file sharing and allows users to upload or download files to/from a server.
 Even though FTP is efficient, it doesn't offer any encryption, meaning data, including usernames and passwords, will be transmitted in plain text.
 This makes it vulnerable to security breaches, so it's often replaced by more secure protocols like SFTP or FTPS for sensitive transfers.

 Let's start by identifying the version of the FTP deamon using nmap: